Tutorial 2: Creating a new or opening an existing SIR 3S model

 Imports

-The Toolkit requires the Sir3S_Toolkit.dll included in SIR 3S installations (from Quebec and Up).
-Furthermore the Sir3S_Repository.Interfaces.dll is required to input native SIR 3S datatypes into some Toolkit functions.
+Note: The SIR 3S Toolkit requires the Sir3S_Toolkit.dll included in SIR 3S installations (version Quebec and higher).

 [3]: